 Childhelp Foster Family Agency of East Tennessee

-Most children dream of dollhouses, big trucks, roller coasters and birthday parties.
-But some dream of shelter, safety, family and love.
-Sadly, this is the case for over 13,500 children a year in the Tennessee State foster care system.
-Five years ago, the Childhelp Foster Family Agency of East Tennessee (FFA TN) opened its doors to fulfill its role in creating healthy, loving family relationships between the children who deserve them and the families that can provide them by actively recruiting, certifying and training foster families in Eastern Tennessee.
-FFA TN provides the following services:
+In 1999, the Childhelp Foster Family Agency of East Tennessee opened its doors to fulfill its role in creating healthy, loving family relationships between children and families.
+Actively recruiting, certifying and training foster families in Eastern Tennessee, Childhelp provides the following services:

 - Foster family certification

 - Case management

 - Free, ongoing foster family training

 - Crisis intervention

 Childhelp provides case management and training for families to maximize each child’s potential to heal and grow.
 The ultimate goal is to create a place of peace for the child and family — to create a home.
 With this in mind, Childhelp creates individualized treatment plans which meet each foster child’s needs, including appropriate individual and family therapy sessions and supervised visits with the child’s biological parents.

 In response to the unique needs of children in the foster care system, the agency developed support programs and training to promote the unity and quality of Tennessee foster homes.
 Childhelp conducts home studies to maintain the quality of each foster home and verify that the family/child relationship is healthy.
 Therapy sessions are offered to cultivate trust and healthy relationships between the families and the foster youth.